huangyongbobo/eFreeNet/README.md

 # eFreeNet

 This is the official implementation of eFreeNet based on pytorch.
-This repository contains the PyTorch model code for the paper: ***Remote Sensing Object Counting through Learning to Rank and Regression Ensembles.***
+This repository contains the PyTorch model code for the paper: ***Remote Sensing Object Counting through Regression Ensembles and Learning to Rank.***
 ## The Overall Framework

 ![](https://github.com/huangyongbobo/eFateNet/blob/main/architecture.png)